keaton-robinson/react-xwing-squad-builder/README.md

 # A practice project more interesting than a to-do list
 This is my reimplementation of an existing tool, "Yet Another Squad Builder 2.0", or YASB 2.0.
 YASB 2.0 is a "squad builder" for the X-Wing Miniatures game by Atomic Mass Games.
 You can see YASB 2.0 live here: https://raithos.github.io/ and you can visit its GitHub repository here: https://github.com/raithos/xwing.

 I am making this as a practice and portfolio sample project.
-I want to stretch my React skills, but I want to be able to borrow some visual assets and an interesting dataset to work with.
-YASB has both.
+I could make something simple, like a todo list, but I wanted to make something more interesting, while staying focused on the engineering aspects of the project.
+I didn't want to spend time doing image editing.
+I find YASB to be a pretty visually interesting, so I decided that reimplenting it would be a fun exercise.
+This let me borrow their images and some other visuals.
+I also got to learn how they handled putting all their cool star wars icons throughout the UI.

 What I borrowed from YASB 2.0:
 - overall visual design & layout plan (although I reimplemented it with my own CSS)